tsukimizake/company-dcd/Readme.md

 Configuration
 ------------

-1: Make sure that the `dcd-client` and `dcd-server` binaries are in your `executable-path`.
+1: Make sure `dcd-client` and `dcd-server` binaries are in your `executable-path`.
 Otherwise, please set the variables  `company-dcd-client-executable` and `company-dcd-server-executable` using `M-x customize`.

 2: Insert following to your init.el.
 ```